One of the easiest transitions to living a more natural life is to reduce using disposable products.

 In fact, this past summer I stopped using them for a while and began having very heavy cramping again for the first time since before I had children.

-Several years back, Stephanie gave a review of four sources of mama cloth, but if your finances are super tight right now, you can even try you hand at making your own using Stephanie’s homemade mama cloth tutorial.
+There are many different sources for mama cloth, but if your finances are super tight right now, you can even try you hand at making your own!
+Search the internet for tutorials.